forseti-security/forseti-security/CONTRIBUTING.md

   1. Open a [pull request](https://help.github.com/articles/about-pull-requests/) to begin the code review.
     - All submissions, including submissions by project members, require a code review.
-    - The GitHub UI will display any merge conflicts you need to resolve.
+    - The Github UI will display whether you have any merge conflicts that need to be resolved.
     - All tests must pass before we review your PR.
 To test locally, you can install the git hooks under `scripts/githooks`.
   1. After your PR is approved and all merge conflicts are resolved, we'll merge your PR.